Rangers shade Kilmarnock to go within two points of top

+Rangers are now just two points behind Old Firm rivals Celtic thanks to a 2-1 win over Kilmarnock today.
 The Glasgow giants struck first through El-Hadji Diouf, who scored his first Ibrox goal, in the 38th minute when he received a pass from Steven Whittaker before firing past Killie keeper Anssi Jaakkola from 10 yards.

 It looked destined for a draw until Clancy was the unfortunate Killie player who knocked the ball into the back of his own net when Vladimir Weiss put in a dangerous cross in the 87th minute.